zairl23/eloslim/README.md

 ## Description

-This is a RESTFULL server on Slim and lluminate/database, not a fullly MVC FrameWork,
+This is a tightly RESTFULL server on Slim and Illuminate/database, not a fullly MVC FrameWork,

-It only provide a Model and Controller layer yet, so it can be used for building a
+It only provide a Model and Controller layers yet, so it can be used for building a restfull server for

-restfull server for mobile app.
+mobile app.

-Thank these blog below!
+Thank these blogs below!
 They inspirate me!

 http://12devsofxmas.co.uk/2012/12/day-4-mixing-and-matching-php-components-with-composer/